-At the user interface level, the platform provides a rich WYSIWYG editor that allows web interfaces to be composed by dragging and dropping.
+At the user interface level, the platform provides a rich visual editor that allows web interfaces to be composed by dragging and dropping.
 Instead of purely writing HTML, developers use visual widgets.
 These widgets are wrapped and are easy to reuse just by dragging and dropping without everyone needing to understand how they are built:

 The core visual widgets represent very closely what developers are used to with HTML: a div, an input, a button, a table, and so forth.
 All of them have a direct - and well known - HTML representation.
 For example, dragging a “Container” generates a div.

 Custom HTML widgets can be used to include whatever HTML is needed.
 An example is a CMS that loads dynamic, database-stored HTML content in a page.

 Widgets can be composed and wrapped in “web blocks,” which are similar to user controls, and reusable layouts with “placeholders,” which are similar to Master Pages with “holes” that will be filled in when instantiated.

 All widgets can be customized in the properties box via “Extended Properties," which will be directly translated to HTML attributes.
 This includes HTML tags that are not supported today in the base HTML definition.
 For example, if someone wants to use custom “data-” attributes, they can just add them in.

 All widgets have a well-defined API that is tracked by the platform to ensure that they are being properly used across all applications that reuse it.